Volunteer with Rhinos

 A horse-riding safari in Africa, hands-on rhino conservation, and elephant interaction - what more could you ask for from your volunteer programme?

 As well as participating in the same activities as rhino conservation volunteers, you will also ride five times a week for around 3 hours at a time.
-During those rides you will go off the beaten track to locate missing animals, perform game counts, monitor new mothers, patrol the boundary fence, or check for snares.
-Remote snare sweeps minimise small animal poaching and supports our Anti-Poaching Unit in their daily work to ensure that the large animals are protected.
+During those rides, you will go off the beaten track and your activities could include:

 Horse riding and rhino conservation volunteers at Imire are involved in a variety of specific conservation tasks